Platform Usage Contract

 1.2. to refrain from any action which is illegal or may directly and/or indirectly infringe any market behaviour rules or regulations, including but not limited to REMIT; and,

-2. Customers, their User Administrators and their Users shall not manipulate the course of an transaction or auction, in particular through ghost-bidding (e.g. by using sniper tools), shill bidding, or assuming multiple roles in a single auction.
-However, in accordance with Applicable Regulations a TSO or SSO may assume multiple roles in auctions (e.g. as a TSO or Network User).
+2. Customers, their User Administrators and their Users shall not manipulate the course of a transaction or an auction, in particular through ghost-bidding (e.g. by using sniper tools), shill bidding, or assuming multiple roles in a single auction.
+However, in accordance with Applicable Regulations System Operators may assume multiple roles in auctions (e.g. as a TSO or Network User).

-Article 10: Functionality and suspension of the PRISMA Capacity Platform
+Article 13: Functionality and suspension of the PRISMA Platform

-1. PRISMA may restrict or suspend its services temporarily if this is necessary to guarantee the security and integrity of PRISMA Capacity Platform or for maintenance.
-The same applies to cases of unforeseen technical difficulties or disruptions such as and especially in the case of the interruption of the power supply or a hardware or software error which causes the breakdown and/or failure of the PRISMA Capacity Platform or other customers’ connected systems.
+1. PRISMA may restrict or suspend its services temporarily if this is necessary to guarantee the security and integrity of PRISMA Platform or for maintenance.
+The same applies to cases of unforeseen technical difficulties or disruptions such as and especially in the case of the interruption of the power supply or a hardware or software error which causes the breakdown and/or failure of the PRISMA Platform or other System Operators’ connected systems.
 The provision of Art.
-13 remains unaffected.
+16 remains unaffected.

 3. If PRISMA is unable to resolve situations within the meaning of para.
 1 within a reasonable time or at reasonably justifiable expenses, PRISMA shall use reasonable efforts to propose an alternative or interim solution to the Customers in order to meet their needs.